boonlogic/boon-docs/docs/NanoDocs/Overview.md

 </table>

 We could select the mininum and maximum by visual inspection, but it is not possible to determine the correct Percent Variation this way.
 So we instead load the patterns into the Nano and tell the Nano to Autotune those parameters.
-The results comes back with
+The results comes back with:
 * Min = -4.39421
 * Max = 4.34271
 * Percent Variation = 0.073

 We configure the Nano with these parameters and then run the patterns through the Nano, requesting as a result the "ID" assigned to each input pattern.
 We receive back the following list: {1, 1, 2, 1, 1, 2, 1, 2, 1, 1, 1, 1, 2, 2, 2, 1, 1, 1, 1, 1, 1, 1, 1, 3, 1, 1, 2, 2, 2, 1, 2, 1, 1, 2, 1, 1, 1, 1, 1, 1, 3, 3, 2, 2, 2, 2, 1, 1}